inovex/elements/doc/framework-integration/angular-instructions.md

 }
 ```

-To check if the above steps work properly, run `ng serve` from within your project folder to ensure
+To check if everything works properly, run `ng serve` from within your project folder to ensure that
-Angular can find the package and boots up properly.
+Angular is able to find the package and boots up properly.
 Make sure that the Web Console is not showing
 any unexpected errors.
-If all is fine, go to the last step.
+If everything works properly, proceed to the final step.

 ### 5) Use the Components

-As the integration is completed, you can use the components in your project the same way as you would
+As the integration is completed, you can now use the components in your project in the same way you would use
 any other Angular directive.
 <!--
-To help you getting started, we created a simple todo app where you can get in touch and play around:
+To help you getting started, we created a simple todo app for you to play around with:

 <iframe width="100%" height="600px" src="https://stackblitz.com/edit/ino-elements-angular-example?embed=1&file=index.js" />
 -->